William St Lawrence, 4th Earl of Howth: Biography

 He became a captain in the 7th Queen's Own Hussars 1847.
 He was High Sheriff of County Dublin in 1854.
 He sat in the English House of Commons as a Liberal MP for Galway Borough from 1868 to 1874.
 He was State Steward to the Viceroy of Ireland from 1855 to 1858.

+Lord Howth suffered from tuberculous that he believed to have had "inherited from his mother" and often wintered at Pau from 1863 due to its milder climate.
+For several years he served on the kennel committee of the Pau Hunt and as master of the Pau hounds during the 1878-1879 season.
+He was an advocate for traditional fox hunting, opposing the hunting of animals that had been captured for release as bagmen.
+He also encouraged the popular and more difficult sport of drag hunting be coursed and accessible to less-abled riders.

 He died at a Bournemouth hotel aged 81, unmarried.
 The family titles became extinct on his death as he had no male heir.